 STEM student success | Working together to improve outcomes

-The STEM Transfer Partnerships project can help.
-We provide the structure, support, and funding for 2-year and 4-year partnership teams to carve out protected time to collaborate with colleagues and focus specifically on these issues.
+The STEM Transfer Partnerships project provides the structure, support, and funding for 2-year and 4-year partnership teams to carve out protected time to collaborate with colleagues and focus specifically on issues for STEM transfer students.
 In addition, teams benefit from being part of a larger community of practice working toward similar goals, and are coached and supported by CCRI staff who bring years of experience and expertise in STEM education, transfer partnerships, data collection and analysis, organizational change, and other relevant topics.

 STEM students have a complex path to travel on their way to a baccalaureate degree.
 That path becomes even more complicated when moving between institutions.
 Transfer partnerships are intentional, strategic relationships created to improve transfer student outcomes.
 This project seeks to leverage the power of transfer partnerships to drive institutional changes that promote greater access and success for low-income students pursuing STEM baccalaureate degrees.
 Effective STEM transfer partnerships have the potential to remove structural barriers that prevent the persistence and completion of low-income students in STEM degree programs.
 This project involves institutional pairs working together to target the structural inequities and collaborating to solve them.
 Structured within a community of practice model, this project allows for knowledge development and transfer within and between the institutions, and also to share findings throughout the state.